-Kellogg's quarterly profit beats on lower costs
+Kellogg tops estimates, completes shift to new distribution model

 Revenue from Kellogg's U.S. morning foods unit, which includes cereals, fell 6.6 percent.

-However, cost of goods fell about 4 percent, and selling and other expenses dipped 1.1 percent as the company cut expenses through a multi-year program involving job reductions and optimization of production.
+Cost of goods fell about 4 percent, and selling and other expenses dipped 1.1 percent.

 Net income attributable to Kellogg rose marginally to $282 million, or 80 cents per share, in the quarter, from $280 million, or 79 cents per share, a year earlier. (bit.ly/2wouU9J)